easobral/dio_transfer_learning/README.md

   To execute this project can just run the file "transfer_learning copy.ipynb" as a jupyter notebook.

   the lines:

     tf.config.threading.set_intra_op_parallelism_threads(2)
     tf.config.threading.set_inter_op_parallelism_threads(2)

   can be removed.
-They were included because tensorflow was running in local setting and
+They were included because tensorflow was running in locally to avoid overheating the CPU.